mseneshen/Lab_Interning/README.md

 Here is the [mark sheet](MarkSheet.txt) used for grading.
 In particular, your submission will be evaluated as follows:

-* 10% for code cleanliness, readability, comments, and correct stack frame usage.
+* 10% for code cleanliness, readability, comments, and correct stack frame usage
 * 16% for correct hashtable implementation
 * 24% for correct unbounded data structure and collision handling
 * 30% for correct implementation of `internFile`
-* 20% for correctly handling edge cases (i.e., maximum number of unique strings).
+* 20% for correctly handling edge cases (i.e., maximum number of unique strings)

 ## Submission